Venison and Red Wine Gravy Mini Wild Game Pie Recipe

 When the venison is cool, take two forks and use them to shred the meat, exactly as you would do when preparing pulled pork.

 Put the pulled venison back in to the pot with the stock and carrot and stir well.
-Take the puff pastry from the fridge and allow it to sit for fifteen to twenty minutes to come up to room temperature.
+Take the puff pastry from the fridge and allow it to sit for 15 to 20 minutes to come up to room temperature.

 Suspend a fine sieve over a large bowl and carefully strain the venison, carrot and stock combination.